-But the report finds three key areas in primary and secondary mathematics in schools in England which need to be improved:
+But the report finds 3 key areas in primary and secondary mathematics in schools in England, which need to be improved:

 Her Majesty’s Chief Inspector, Sir Michael Wilshaw said: